Is a Correction Looming Ahead for 17 Education & Technology Group Inc. (YQ)

 YQ’s Market Performance

-YQ stocks went down by -2.70% for the week, with a monthly drop of -56.63% and a quarterly performance of -78.31%.
-The volatility ratio for the week stands at 8.91% while the volatility levels for the past 30 days are set at 12.54% for 17 Education & Technology Group Inc..
-The simple moving average for the period of the last 20 days is -9.81% for YQ stocks with a simple moving average of -87.03% for the last 200 days.
+YQ stocks went up by 12.38% for the week, with a monthly jump of 13.46% and a quarterly performance of -75.00%.
+The volatility ratio for the week stands at 12.50% while the volatility levels for the past 30 days are set at 11.28% for 17 Education & Technology Group Inc..
+The simple moving average for the period of the last 20 days is 5.50% for YQ stocks with a simple moving average of -85.62% for the last 200 days.

 Analysts’ Opinion of YQ